joshbrook/BTC-Sentiment-Analysis/README.md

 **Modelling Data**
 - After we pre-processed and collected all the data necessary for our analysis, we now build some models in order to predict sentiments.
 The Models are trained and evaluated on the Aforementioned datasets.
--To check whether there is any correlation between price and sentiment, we apply our model to unlabelled Web Scrapped raw data from the past week.
+-To check whether there is any correlation between price and sentiment, we apply our model to unlabelled Web Scraped raw data from the past week.

 ## Roles and Divisions

 ### Philip
 --------